NietoDeveloper/Accountants-Front/README.md

 ## About The Project

-[A concise and engaging description of your project.
-What does it do?
-What problem does it solve?
-What are its key features?
-Aim for 2-4 sentences.]

 This application is built with a separate backend (Node.js) and frontend (React.js) to ensure scalability, maintainability, and a clear separation of concerns.

 ### Built With